Find out about the VAT domestic reverse charge procedure which applies to the buying and selling of certain goods and services.

 - supplies for which the seller chooses to use the second-hand margin scheme, further details of this can be found in VAT Notice 718: the Margin Scheme and global accounting

-- cross border transactions of specified goods and services, although the reverse charge on intra-Community services may apply, see Notice 741 and VAT Notice 741A: place of supply of services
+- cross border transactions of specified goods and services, see VAT Notice 741A: place of supply of services

 - specified goods and services which a business gives away for no consideration, these may be deemed supplies on which the supplier is required to account for VAT, further information can be found in Business promotions and VAT (Notice 700/7)